 - 1. Child care centers shall conform to the regulations contained in the Colorado Child Care Facilities Licensing Act, which is administered by the Colorado Department of Human Services. - 2.
-When operated within the HR district, child care centers must be done in conjunction with another commercial use.
-Child care centers do not include child care homes located in places of residences.
+When operated within the HR district, child care centers must be done in conjunction with another commercial use. - 3.
+Child care centers do not include family child care homes located in places of residences and permitted as an accessory use (see Section 7.05.C.1.h).